smanchukonda07/project-design/14-event-driven-enrollment-forecasting.md

 # Event-Driven Forecasting for Enrollment Analytics

-> **Note on this one:** reconstructed from resume-level outcomes (an
-> event-driven ML forecasting system for enrollment analytics, +25%
-> prediction accuracy, -99% operating cost vs. a batch approach), not an
-> original design doc.
-The problem and outcomes are real; the specific
-> trade-off reasoning below is a plausible, standard treatment rather
-> than a transcript of the original decisions.

 An event-driven forecasting system for enrollment analytics that reacts to new data as it arrives instead of running on a fixed batch schedule, improving both prediction accuracy and operating cost.